mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

-A passenger liner used in the core regions of the Consulate and along most of its main trade routes, the Shianjo (‘Good Journey’) has a reputation for its stylish interior design and high jump range.
+A passenger liner used in the core regions of the Consulate and along most of its main trade routes, the Shianjo ('Good Journey') has a reputation for its stylish interior design and high jump range.
 Nobles and
 Intendants typically occupy staterooms,